 Credit spread is the difference between the yield (return) of two different debt instruments with the same maturity but different credit ratings.
 In other words, the spread is the difference in returns due to different credit qualities.

 For example, if a 5-year Treasury note is trading at a yield of 3% and a 5-year corporate bond is trading at a yield of 5%, the credit spread is 2% (5% – 3%).

 Understanding Credit Spread

 The spread is used to reflect the additional yield required by an investor for taking on additional credit risk.
-Credit spreads commonly use the difference in yield between a same-maturity Treasury bond and corporate bond.
+Credit spreads commonly use the difference in yield between a same-maturity Treasury bond and a corporate bond.
 As Treasury bonds are considered risk-free due to their being backed by the U.S. government, the spread can be used to determine the riskiness of a corporate bond.

 For example, if the credit spread between a Treasury note or bond and a corporate bond were 0%, it would imply that the corporate bond offers the same yield as the Treasury bond and is risk-free.
 The higher the spread, the riskier the corporate bond.